mariusmagureanu/vingress/README.md

 ### Installation and usage

 At the time of writing this, the installation is available only via Helm from your local machine.
-Make sure you're connected to a cluster and run the following:
+Make sure you're connected to a Kubernetes cluster and run the following:

 ```sh
 $ helm package chart/